|

 According

-both brands.
-In other words, there are no existing plans to
+both brands (Virgin and Boost).
+In other words, there were no

 combine the two brands into one.
 In fact, as part of the